asapostolov/Umbraco-5-Smallsite/README.md

-### As the development of Umbraco 5 has [stopped](http://umbraco.com/follow-us/blog-archive/2012/6/13/v5-rip.aspx) I do not recommend to anyone to use this reposotory
+### NOTE: As the development of Umbraco 5 has [stopped](http://umbraco.com/follow-us/blog-archive/2012/6/13/v5-rip.aspx) I do not recommend to anyone to use this reposotory

 Umbraco 5 - Smallsite